Disasters and Emergencies

 Although construction and operation of nuclear power plants are closely monitored and regulated by the NRC, an accident, though unlikely, is possible.
 The potential danger from an accident at a nuclear power plant is exposure to radiation.
 This exposure could come from the release of radioactive material from the plant into the environment, usually characterized by a plume (cloud-like) formation.
 The area the radioactive release may affect is determined by the amount released from the plant, wind direction and speed and weather conditions (i.e., rain, snow, etc.) which would quickly drive the radioactive material to the ground, hence causing increased deposition of radionuclides.

-Iowa’s only nuclear power station is the NextEra Energy-Duane Arnold Energy Center at Palo.
-Bordering plants include the Quad Cities Nuclear Station near Cordova, Ill., and the Cooper Nuclear Station near Brownsville, Neb.
+There are two nuclear power plants that operate close to Iowa’s borders; the Quad Cities Generating Station near Cordova, Illinois, and the Cooper Nuclear Station near Brownsville, Nebraska.